 You know you do this:

-Is it any surprise then that B2B buyers are starting to buy the same way.
+So is it any surprise that B2B buyers are starting to buy the same way.

 Don’t believe me?

-The selling technique that makes BUYERS COME TO YOU (and it works in B2B and B2C).
+What selling technique makes BUYERS COME TO YOU (and it works in B2B and B2C).

-What 12 of the wisest sales pros have to say.
+What 12 of the wisest sales pros have to say about it all.

 Can you handle the truth about sales?